MarynaPR/Team-Profile-Generator/README.md

 # 10 Object-Oriented Programming: Team Profile Generator

-Your challenge is to build a Node.js command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person in a software engineering team.
-Since testing is a key piece in making code maintainable, you will also write tests for each part of your code and ensure that it passes all unit tests.

 Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
 You’ll need to submit a link to the video **and** add it to the README of your project.
 AS A manager